Studies about ER stress responding EliF probe selectively detect AI infected cells was published in Nature Communications (link)

 Jun-Seok received the Young Investigator Award from Organic Chemistry Division of KCS. (link)

-YTN Science "Visualize Infection" (link)
+YTN Science "Visualize Infection" in Korean (link)

 We started the new year in the Department of Pharmacology, Korea University College of Medicine.

 Jun-Seok received the 2019 National Scientific Excellence Prize from Prime Minister of Science and ICT. (link)